Resources

 • https://michaelpollan.com/

 • Michael Pollan is the author of In Defense of Food and many other books, including The Botany of Desire and The Omnivore’s Dilemma.
 He also played a key role in creating the Food, Inc. documentaries.
-Overall, he’s just a very interesting person, and if you want to deepen or repair your relationship with the natural world through food, I highly recommend exploring more of his work.
+Overall, he’s just a very interesting person, and if you want to deepen or repair your relationship with food, I highly recommend exploring more of his work.

 • https://www.simonandschuster.com/books/The-Song-of-the-Cell/Siddhartha-Mukherjee/9781982117368

-• The Song of the Cell by Siddhartha Mukherjee is a book I read earlier this year that does a fantastic job of summarizing our long and complex history of trying to understand cells.
-Toward the end, there’s a section specifically about the history and evolution of stem cell transplants, which was both helpful and a bit daunting to read as I was attempting to learn more about my treatment plan earlier this year.
+• The Song of the Cell by Siddhartha Mukherjee is a book I read early in this process that does a fantastic job of summarizing our long and complex history of trying to understand cells.
+Toward the end, there’s a section specifically about the history and evolution of stem cell transplants, which was both helpful and a bit daunting to read as I was initially learning more about my treatment plan.
 Even without that section, this book is definitely worth reading if you want to explore just how intricate and fascinating the human body and modern medicine truly are.

 • https://www.suleikajaouad.com/between-two-kingdoms

 • Between Two Kingdoms by Suleika Jaouad was recommended to me by a social worker at Dana-Farber.
 Full disclosure: I haven’t read it yet.
-Knowing a bit of her story, I’m hesitant to dive in less than two weeks before my admission date.
+Knowing a bit of her story, I’m hesitant to dive in before being on the other side of my own transplant.
 I plan to update this section once I do, but I’m including it now because I genuinely believe it will be one of the most impactful books that I end up reading.
 In short, Suleika was diagnosed with leukemia just after finishing college and the book chronicles her years of treatment, including a stem cell transplant, and how she chose to heal both mentally and physically.

 • https://www.suleikajaouad.com

 • This is a link to Suleika Jaouad’s website if you’d like to learn more about her and her work.
-She’s inspiring on many levels, and as someone preparing for my own treatment journey, I find it comforting to know that there are people who not only make it through something like this, but also go on to make the best of it afterward.
-She’s a role model in that way.
+She’s inspiring on many levels, and as someone moving through my own treatment journey, I find it comforting to know that there are people who not only make it through something like this, but also go on to make the best of it afterward.
+She’s a real role model in that way.

 • https://www.barnesandnoble.com/w/the-last-lecture-randy-pausch/1100317728

 • The Last Lecture by Randy Pausch is a fantastic book about perspective.
 After being diagnosed with terminal pancreatic cancer, Pausch, a Carnegie Mellon professor, gave a lecture that became the basis for this memoir.
 It’s filled with reflections on his life, insights into his family and values, and the legacy he hoped to leave for his children.
 Despite the heavy subject, the tone remains upbeat.
-It’s a moving reminder that our time is limited, so we should make the most of it.
 The opening line: “I have an engineering problem,” still makes me laugh to this day.
-Faced with the kind of adversity no one should have to endure, he made the best of it and shared the lessons he learned with others.
+He made the best of his situation and shared the lessons he learned with others.
 I am thankful that he did.